The A B C’s of Batteries!

 6) Can I recharge any battery I have?

 No!
 Only a battery that specifically says “rechargeable” on it, can be charged and recharged.Alkaline and Lithium chemistry batteries are not rechargeable.
 They are what is called “Single Use” or Disposable”.
 It is dangerous to try to charge these chemistries!
 NiCd ( Nickel Cadmium), NiMh (Nickel Metal Hydride) and Li-Ion(Lithium Ion) are battery chemistries that can be recharged.
-If you have rechargeable batteries and need a charger to charge them with, see our selection of dedicated, universal, smart and timer controlled chargers here.
+If you have rechargeable batteries and need a charger to charge them with, see our selection of dedicated, universal, smart and timer controlled battery chargers.

 7) How important is it to put the batteries in, with the + and – signs in the correct direction?